Choosing Your Downhill Skis

 - Skicross models/Crosscarving

 Skicross models have very similar parameters as All-mountain skis.
 These skis are usually construction for medium turns (14-16 m radius) and medium speed.
 This wide category offers many sport models, which differ in width and hardness, but also in construction and technologies.
-Skicrosses with their width around 70 mm are suitable mostly for groomed slopes, but can offer you a stability even in a softer terrain.
+Skicrosses with their width around 70 mm are suitable mostly for groomed slopes but can offer you stability even in a softer terrain.

 - Skis for short turns/slaloms

 Skis with a radius between 11 and 13 m are designed almost exclusively for groomed slopes.
 Short turns on skis with excellent torsional rigidity are great for aggressive riders, but also for those who enjoy slower funcarving.
-Optimal length is an important parameter.
+Length is an important parameter.
 Slalomcarver skis should be 10-20 cm shorter than the skier.
 Shorter skis have a lighter construction and could be too soft for you.
 Longer skis are suitable for skiers with an excellent technique who can perfectly control their skis.
 You can choose between performance and technologically advanced race models.